openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for Wallets acting as OAuth client:

-* `initiate_issuance_endpoint`: OPTIONAL.
+* `credential_offer_endpoint`: OPTIONAL.
 URL of the issuance initation endpoint of a Wallet.

-If the Credential Issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following claimed URL is used: `openid-initiate-issuance://`.
+If the Credential Issuer is unable to perform discovery of the Credential Offer Endpoint URL, the following claimed URL is used: `openid-credential-offer://`.

 ## Server Metadata {#server-metadata}